kesondrakey/kesondrakey.github.io/fluxtower1.md

 </div>

 <div class="summary-box">
-    <strong>Note:</strong> This is based on a general western Indiana location
+     <strong>Note:</strong> This is based on a general location near western Indiana
 </div>
 <i></i>